Autism Spectrum Disorder

 If you’re unsure whether to capitalize “autism spectrum disorder,” here’s a simple guide:

-In academic or medical writing, use the term as it’s defined. - Consider the context.
+In real terms, - Avoid capitalization in casual conversation, where the focus is on the person, not the label.
+Because of that, - Consider the context.
+In academic or medical writing, use the term as it’s defined.
 In everyday talk, prioritize the person’s experience.

 Common Mistakes to Avoid

 One common mistake is using “autism” as a noun without capitalization.
-Here's one way to look at it: “She has autism” is fine, but “She has Autism” might feel more respectful.
+On the flip side, another pitfall is assuming that all autistic people prefer the same language.
+The best approach?
+Take this: “She has autism” is fine, but “She has Autism” might feel more respectful.
 Some might prefer “autism spectrum disorder,” while others might find it too clinical.
-Also, another pitfall is assuming that all autistic people prefer the same language.
-In real terms, the best approach?
 Ask.

 Why This Matters to You

 You might be thinking, “Why does this even matter?”
 Here’s the short version: language shapes reality.
-When we use terms that respect and affirm someone’s identity, we create a more inclusive world.
+Which means when we use terms that respect and affirm someone’s identity, we create a more inclusive world.
 It’s not just about politeness—it’s about recognizing that every person’s experience is valid.

 For parents, educators, or caregivers, understanding this can make a big difference.
 It helps you approach autism with empathy, not judgment.
 For autistic individuals, it’s about being seen and heard without being reduced to a diagnosis.